ethoinformatics/r-database-connections/README.md

 To do this, follow these instructions:

-First, you must have reasonably current installations of:
+First, make sure you have reasonably current installations of:

 	libtool
 	automake